MarcHoutreille/ASBL-Feriadart/README.md

 - You can edit existing Members content.

 - You can delete existing Members.
 A confirm message will pop-up when you hit the "Delete" button.
 This will also automatically delete the image associated to the Member in the public "images/members" folder.
-### GALLERY page
+### BACKOFFICE - GALLERY page

 In the "Gallery" section, the admin can manage the File elements.
 Files are shown according to the "created_at" value from newest to oldest.
 We learned how to upload files into Laravel thanks to this [video tutorial](https://www.youtube.com/watch?v=AL8PCThJ9c4).

 ![Backoffice Files](readme/backoffice-gallery-section.png)

 - You can create a new File associated to a certain Event.
-There is a select input to choose the file type but for the moment this option doesn't change anything.
-The pictures will be also copied to the public "/images/gallery" folder and they have a size limit of 5MB each.
-Pictures will be shown as a carousel in the "Gallery" section of its associated Event.
+There is a select input to choose the file type between "Image" and "Video".
+Videos can be put into the system by simply pasting a valid URL.
+Youtube videos need to be in this format: https://www.youtube.com/embed/YoutubeID where YoutubeID is the 9 character ID of the video (eg: https://www.youtube.com/embed/9YffrCViTVk).
+Vimeo videos need to be in this format: https://player.vimeo.com/video/VimeoID where VimeoID is the 9 character ID of the video (eg: https://player.vimeo.com/video/577974858).
+The database will only store the URL.
+If the File is an Image, its path will be stored in the database and it will be copied to the public "/images/gallery" folder.
+Images have a size limit of 5MB.
+Both type of Files will be shown as a carousel in the "Gallery" section of its associated Event.

 ![Backoffice Add Inscription](readme/backoffice-gallery-add.png)

-- You can edit existing Files content.
+- You can edit existing Files content if you want for example change the URL or associate the File to another Event.

 - You can delete existing Files.
 A confirm message will pop-up when you hit the "Delete" button.
 This will also automatically delete the file from the public "images/gallery" folder.
-### GUESTBOOK page
+### BACKOFFICE - GUESTBOOK page

 In the "Guestbook" section, the admin can manage the Guest Comment elements.
 Guest Comments are shown according to the "created_at" value from newest to oldest.